abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 ### Solution for Prop drilling: (context)

-Context provides a way to pass data through the component tree without having to pass `props` down manually at every level.
+Context provides a way to pass data through the component tree without having to pass `props` down manually at every level. and most of the component passing the props don't need the props-data and they just act as **"Traffic Components"**

 - without context